aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/introduction-to-linq-reporting-engine/_index.md

 That is, the engine makes an eager call before applying its built-in extension methods.
 In some cases, this feature can lead to significant performance overhead.
 So, if the performance of your application is your primary concern, then consider a preparing of your sequential data outside your templates.
 That is, pass to the engine a sequential data that is already filtered, ordered, grouped, and so forth.
 ### **Have I do something special to merge the Aspose.Words assembly with another assembly?**
 You can normally use a tool like [ILMerge](http://research.microsoft.com/en-us/people/mbarnett/ilmerge.aspx) to merge the Aspose.Words assembly with another assembly.
-However, if you use the functionality of LINQ Reporting Engine, add the following attribute to the target assembly.
+However, if you use the functionality of the LINQ Reporting Engine, add the following attribute to the target assembly.

 {{< highlight csharp >}}
 [assembly: InternalsVisibleTo(